emarsden/pg-el/README.md

 Boolean variable `pg-disable-type-coercion` can be set to non-nil (before initiating a connection) to disable the library's type coercion facility.
-Default is `t`.
+Default is `nil`.

-For more information about PostgreSQL see <https://www.PostgreSQL.org/>.